shabazbaig5/adobeCodeAssignment/README.md

 # Steps to run
-1> Run npm install to install all the node modules required 2> Run npm start to run the application
+1 -> Run npm install to install all the node modules required.
+2 -> Run npm start to run the application

 # Features added.